C-SHORe: Higher-Order Verification via Collapsible Pushdown System Saturation: Introduction

 The execution trees of HORS enjoy decidable $\mu$-calculus theories~\cite{O06}.
 Even `reachability' properties (subsumed by the $\mu$-calculus) are very useful in practice.
 As a simple example, the safety of incomplete pattern matching clauses could be checked by asking whether the program can `reach a state' where a pattern match failure occurs.
 More complex `reachability' properties can be expressed using a finite automaton and could, for example, specify that the program respects a certain discipline when accessing a particular resource (see \cite{K09}).
 Despite even reachability being $(n-1)$-EXPTIME complete, recent research has revealed that useful properties of HORS can be checked in practice.

 Kobayashi's \trecs~\cite{K09b} tool, which checks properties expressible by a deterministic trivial B\"uchi automaton (all states accepting), was the first to achieve this.
 It works by determining whether a HORS is typable in an intersection-type system characterising the property to be checked~\cite{K09}.
-In a bid to improve scalability, a number of other algorithms have subsequently been designed and implemented such as Kobayashi \etal's \gtrecsot~\cite{K11b,gtrecs2} and Neatherway \etal's \travmc~\cite{NRO12} tools, all based on intersection type inference. \mhchanged{A recent overview of HORS model-checking was given by Ong~\cite{O15}.} \os{Maybe we should add somewhere a reference to Luke's LiCS 15 invited talk which gives quite a nice overview.
-If you agree I can add it (where?)} \mh{Done.}
+In a bid to improve scalability, a number of other algorithms have subsequently been designed and implemented such as Kobayashi \etal's \gtrecsot~\cite{K11b,gtrecs2} and Neatherway \etal's \travmc~\cite{NRO12} tools, all based on intersection type inference.
+A recent overview of HORS model-checking was given by Ong~\cite{O15}.

 This work is the basis of various techniques for verifying functional programs.
 In particular, Kobayashi\etal have developed \mochi~\cite{KSU11} that checks safety properties of (OCaML) programs, and \ehmtt~\cite{Unno10APLAS} for tree processing programs.
 Both use a recursion schemes model-checker as a central component.
 Similarly, Ong and Ramsay~\cite{OR11} analyse programs with pattern matching employing recursion schemes as an abstraction.